AdobeDocs/analytics-platform.en/help/analysis-workspace/c-intelligent-alerts/alert-builder.md

 ---
 description: Get alerts when project components reach certain thresholds.
-title: Alert Builder (Analysis Workspace)
+title: Create alerts (Analysis Workspace)
 feature: Alerts
 role: User, Admin
 ---
-# Alert Builder
+# Create alerts

 >[!NOTE]
 >
 >Intelligent Alerts are available to Adobe Analytics Prime and Adobe Analytics Ultimate customers only.

-You create alerts by using the Alert Builder.
+Intelligent Alerts (or just "alerts") in Customer Journey Analytics allow you to be notified immediately when abnormal events occur in your data.

+For more detailed overview information about Intelligent Alerts, see [Intelligent Alerts overview](/help/analysis-workspace/c-intelligent-alerts/intellligent-alerts.md).

 To create an alert: